archietram/nguyenktram.github.io/_posts/2025-05-21-A-Gel-That-Heals.md

 When the natural vitreous is removed, this vitamin C reservoir is lost, and the oxygen gradient is disrupted.
 This leads to higher oxygen levels near the lens, increasing the risk of oxidative damage and cataract formation.
 In fact, a large percentage of patients (up to 95%) need cataract surgery within two years of a vitrectomy.

-Crucially, none of the current clinical treatments or most experimental hydrogel substitutes have addressed this problem of oxidative stress after vitrectomy.
+Crucially, none of the current clinical treatments or experimental hydrogel substitutes have addressed this problem of oxidative stress after vitrectomy.

 **A New Generation of Vitreous Substitutes**